aryaniyaps/flask-graphql-boilerplate/README.md

 # Flask GraphQL Boilerplate

-a flask template for [cookiecutter](https://github.com/cookiecutter/cookiecutter) to get you up and running.
-Packed with GraphQL and an authentication system out of the box.
+a Flask + GraphQL template for [cookiecutter](https://github.com/cookiecutter/cookiecutter) to get you up and running.
-Uses pipenv to manage dependencies.

 ## Features (work in progress)